fastenhealth/blog/_posts/2024-02-16-patient-access-implementers-guidebook.md

 But as ever developer knows, SMART-on-FHIR is just OAuth + OpenID Connect, right?
 There are client libraries for both, available in every language under the sun.

-Sounds fantastic, right?
-Absolutely!
-But here's the catch: while SMART-on-FHIR holds has a lot of potential, implementing it in practice isn't exactly a walk in the park -- there's a lot of nuance and edge-cases that implementers need to deal with when attempting to integrate with a new EHR platform.
+Sounds fantastic, but here's the catch: while SMART-on-FHIR is "standardized", implementing it in practice isn't exactly a walk in the park -- there's a lot of nuance and edge-cases that implementers need to deal with when attempting to integrate with a new EHR platform.

 ## Implementer's Guidebook - A Blog Series